ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/use-sharing-auditing.md

 ## Sharing auditing work flow

 When a user (the acting user) wants to share a resource with another user (the target user), SharePoint (or OneDrive for Business) first checks if the email address of the target user is already associated with a user account in the organization's directory.
-If the target user is in the organization's directory (and has a corresponding guest user account), SharePoint does the following:
+If the target user is in the directory (and has a corresponding guest user account), SharePoint does the following things:

 -  Immediately assigns the target user permissions to access the resource by adding the target user to the appropriate SharePoint group, and logs an **AddedToGroup** event.